Universal quantum control over bosonic network

 where the global phase is

-\emph{Sufficient condition.}--- If the coefficient matrix $[H^\mu(t)-\mathcal{A}(t)]$ for Hamiltonian satisfies the commutation condition in Eq.~(\ref{diagEq}) with $k$ running from $1$ to $N'$, then $H_{\rm rot}(t)$ in the relevant subspace takes the diagonal form in Eq.~(\ref{HamrotDia}).
-Consequently, the time-evolution operator $U_{\rm rot}(t)$ can be directly given by Eq.~(\ref{Urot}).
+\emph{Sufficient condition.}--- If the coefficient matrix $H^\mu(t)-\mathcal{A}(t)$ for Hamiltonian satisfies the commutation condition in Eq.~(\ref{diagEq}) with $k$ running from $1$ to $N'$, then $H_{\rm rot}(t)$ in the relevant subspace takes the diagonal form in Eq.~(\ref{HamrotDia}).
+Consequently, the time-evolution operator $U_{\rm rot}(t)$ can be directly obtained as Eq.~(\ref{Urot}).

 Using Eqs.~(\ref{unitaryV}) and (\ref{Urot}), together with the Heisenberg equation of motion, the dynamics of each ancillary operator $\mu_k(t)$, $1\le k\le N'$, is found to be